ymunemasa/data-tutorials/tutorials/hortonworks/hortonworks-sandbox-hdp2.5-guide/install_guide_virtualbox.md

 3\. **RAM** - At least 8 GB of RAM (The more, the better)
 If you wish to enable services such as Ambari, HBase, Storm, Kafka, or Spark please ensure you have at least 10 Gb of physical RAM in order to run the VM using 8 GB.

-More information for hardware requirements for VirtualBox can be found here   https://www.virtualbox.org/wiki/End-user_documentation
+More information for hardware requirements for VirtualBox can be found [here](https://www.virtualbox.org/wiki/End-user_documentation).

 4\. **Browsers**